-When a disaster occurs, its magnitude may overwhelm the resources of local and Tribal entities.
-Multiple disasters taking place over a short period, such as the unnamed severe storms and flooding that occurred in Louisiana in 2016, exponentially stretch precious local resources.
+When a disaster occurs, its magnitude may overwhelm the resources of Private Nonprofit (PNP) organizations.
+Multiple disasters taking place over a short period, such as the un-named severe storms and flooding that occurred in Louisiana in 2016-2017 exponentially stretch precious local resources.

-Disaster recovery assistance is available to local governments through grants from FEMA Public Assistance (PA) and Hazard Mitigation (HM) Grant Programs following a Presidential Disaster Declaration.
+Disaster recovery assistance is available to PNPs through grants from FEMA Public Assistance (PA) and Hazard Mitigation (HM) following a Presidential Disaster Declaration.
 Funding received for these programs is administered in Louisiana by the Governor's Office of Homeland Security and Emergency Preparedness (GOHSEP).
-For local governments, GOHSEP recognizes how tracking and following the large body of Federal law, regulation and policy requirements that accompany participation in these grant programs can be a daunting task.
-Furthermore, we understand how complex procurement under FEMA's Federal assistance programs can be.
+For PNPs, GOHSEP recognizes how tracking and following the large body of Federal law, regulation and policy can be a daunting task.

-As a result of these complex rules governing procurement and the negative financial consequences of improper procurement practices, GOHSEP has dedicated significant resources to create and conduct education training programs to address these procurement challenges.
-GOHSEP has complemented its education training programs by producing the Procurement ToolBox: A Comprehensive Guide to Getting + KEEPING Your FEMA Grant Dollars for local and Tribal Subrecipients (Applicants).
-It is a job aid designed to simplify the procurement process and assist Subrecipients (Applicants) in maintaining regulatory compliance.
-The ToolBox can be downloaded here: gohsep.la.gov/RESPOND/REQUEST-RESOURCES/Volunteer-Relief-Organizations.
+As a result of these complex rules governing procurement and the negative financial consequences of improper procurement practices, GOHSEP has dedicated significant resources to conduct education training programs to address these procurement issues.
+GOHSEP has complemented its education training programs by producing the Procurement ToolBox: Comprehensive guide to getting + KEEPING your FEMA grant dollars for Private Nonprofit Subrecipients (Applicants).
+The ToolBox can be downloaded here: gohsep.la.gov/RESOURCES/OVERVIEW/PUBLICATIONS